jovanovicbogdan/familytree/README.md

 ## Getting Started

 To run the Family Tree Manager, ensure you have Java installed on your system.
 Download the source code and compile it using a Java compiler.
-Run the compiled program to start managing your family tree.
+Run `Main.java` to start managing your family tree.